phuongphh/adte-backend/README.md

-# adte-backend
+# Strapi application

-backend for Adte application
+A quick description of your strapi application